release-argus/Argus/README.md

 #### Config formatting

 The config can be broken down into 6 key areas. ([Further help](https://release-argus.io/docs/config/))
-- [defaults](https://release-argus.io/docs/config/defaults/) - This is broken down into areas with defaults for [services](https://release-argus.io/docs/config/defaults/#service-portion), [gotifies](https://release-argus.io/docs/config/defaults/#gotify-portion), [slacks](https://release-argus.io/docs/config/defaults/#slack-portion) and [webhooks](https://release-argus.io/docs/config/defaults/#webhook-portion).
+- [defaults](https://release-argus.io/docs/config/defaults/) - This is broken down into areas with defaults for [services](https://release-argus.io/docs/config/defaults/#service-portion), [notify](https://release-argus.io/docs/config/defaults/#notify-portion) and [webhooks](https://release-argus.io/docs/config/defaults/#webhook-portion).
 - [settings](https://release-argus.io/docs/config/settings/) - Settings for the Argus server.
 - [service](https://release-argus.io/docs/config/service/) - A dictionary mapping of all the services to monitor as well as what to notify when a new release is found.
-- [gotify](https://release-argus.io/docs/config/gotify/) - A dictionary mapping of targets for Gotify messages.
-- [slack](https://release-argus.io/docs/config/slack/) - A dictionary mapping of targets for Slack messages.
+- [notify](https://release-argus.io/docs/config/notify/) - A dictionary mapping of targets for Notify messages.
 - [webhook](https://release-argus.io/docs/config/webhook/) - A dictionary mapping of targets for WebHooks.